-$$\mathbf{x} \in S$$
+$x \in S$

-Step 6: If $z^{(h)}$ is different from any criterion vector previously presented to the DM, generate P-1new dispersed criterion vectors.
-If $z^{(h)}$ duplicates a previously seen criterion vector, generate Pnew dispersed criterion vectors for presentation to the DM on the next iteration.
+Step 6: If $\mathbf{z}^{(h)}$ is different from any criterion vector previously presented to the DM, generate P - 1 new dispersed criterion vectors.
+If $\mathbf{z}^{(h)}$ duplicates a previously seen criterion vector, generate P new dispersed criterion vectors for presentation to the DM on the next iteration.
 End Repeat.

 In Step 0 there are no specific guidelines as to what FFANN architecture to use, in terms of the numbers of hidden layers and hidden nodes.
-Fortunately, as evidenced by the computational tests in Section 6, the particular FFANN representation of the DM's preference structure is not very sensitive to the particular FFANN structure employed.
-Finally in Step 0 (and also in Step 6), we use the augmented weighted Tchebycheff program (Steuer and Choo 1983; and Steuer 1986) to generate the dispersed criterion vectors required at each iteration.
+Fortunately, as evidenced by the computational tests in §6, the particular FFANN representation of the DM's preference structure is not very sensitive to the particular FFANN structure employed.
+In Step 0 (and also in Step 6), we use the augmented weighted Tchebycheff program (Steuer and Choo 1983, and Steuer 1986) to generate the dispersed criterion vectors required at each iteration.

-Although a FFANN can be easily modified to automatically scale the input vectors and outputs by introducing nodes with linear activation functions, we always recommend in Steps 2 and 3 that all input vectors and outputs be rescaled prior to their presentation to the FFANN.
-In this way, the number of elements in W is kept at its minimum so as to avoid using unnecessarily extra time in training the FFANN.
+Although a FFANN can be easily modified to automatically scale the input vectors and outputs, by introducing more layers, we always recommend in Steps 2 and 3 that all input vectors and outputs be rescaled prior to their presentation to the FFANN.
+In this way, the number of elements in W is kept at its minimum so as to reduce the time needed to train the FFANN.

 Saaty (1988) has shown that if the priorities of all trial solutions are known exactly and each pairwise comparison is made based on these priorities, the components of the principal eigenvector of the reciprocal comparison matrix are identical to these priorities.
 Saaty (1988) suggests several alternative methods for estimating the principal eigenvector of the comparison matrix.
 In Step 3, we use the power method (Burden and Faires 1989) for this purpose.
-The dimensions of the reciprocal comparison matrix are $(P+2) \times (P+2)$ because of the P trial solutions plus $\mathbf{z}^{\max}$ and $\mathbf{z}^{nad}$ .
+The dimensions of the reciprocal comparison matrix are $(P + 2) \times (P + 2)$ because of the P trial solutions plus $\mathbf{z}^{max}$ and $\mathbf{z}^{nad}$ .

-The training algorithms developed based on error back-propagation (Rumelhart, Hinton and Williams 1986) in Sun (1992) are used to train the FFANNs in Step 4.
+The training algorithms developed based on error back-propagation (Rumelhart et al. 1986) in Sun (1992) are used to train the FFANNs in Step 4.
 The details of one of these algorithms are provided in Appendix A. As we will see below, for multiple objective programming problems with a reasonable number of objectives the structure of the FFANN needs not to be very complicated and the training time is typically only a few seconds.
-After the first iteration, the procedure offers the option to continue the training in subsequent iterations with either a warm start, using the connectivity weights of the previous iteration as initial weights.
+After the first iteration, the procedure offers the option to continue the training in subsequent iterations with either a warm start, using the connectivity weights of the previous iteration as initial weights, or a cold start, using random initial weights.
 In the computational experiments, each iteration is started with random initial weights.